 As Jan.
 1 approaches, most of us in the gambling media are doing the same thing: Preparing to peer into our crystal balls and write up our predictions for the coming year.

 But before I do that, for the sake of transparency, let’s look at my score for 2022 predictions.
 Sadly, Online Poker Report is no more, and it has taken with it my post, titled Seven Reasons to be Optimistic About US Online Gambling in 2022.
 So you’ll just have to take me at my word when I recap my projections and their outcomes:

 - The Ontario online gambling market has launched but is facing a legal challenge.

 - The World Series of Poker had a good first year in its new home.

 - Several iGaming bills came up for discussion, but none passed.
-(Though you could dock me a half point for not including New York on my list.)
+(Though you could dock me a half point for not including New York online casinos on my list.)

 - Michigan has authorized multi-state poker, but the first networks haven’t yet launched … though PokerStars was nearly a buzzer-beater.
-The Michigan-New Jersey player pool launches on Jan.
-1.
+The Michigan-New Jersey player pool will be live from Jan.
+1, 2023 on.

 - Playtech has opened its first US live dealer studios, but we’re still waiting on Light & Wonder.

 - Sadly, New Jersey has not made any progress on gambling treatment diversion court legislation.

 - The FanDuel IPO has not happened yet.